S1M0N38/soccerapi/README.md

 pipenv install --dev
 ```

-and then activate the enviroment
+and then activate the environment

 ```bash
 pipenv shell